iulisirbu/acadtest/README.md

   4. Installation Troubleshooting - [here](https://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html#CHDCCBFJ)
   5. For more details - [here](https://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html#CHDEBCCJ)
   6. For other operating systems - [here](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html#A1096936)

 ## What is JRE? ##
 The Java Runtime Environment runs the JVM (Java Virtual Machine), that enables you to run the software on any platform for which the JVM is available.
 It contains set of libraries and other files that JVM uses at runtime.
 What is JDK?
 The Java Development Kit is the full featured SDK (Software Development Kit) for Java, including the JRE, compilers and tools (like JavaDoc and Java Debugger) to develop and compile Java Applications.

+## What is JDK? ##
+The Java Development Kit is the full featured SDK (Software Development Kit) for Java, including the JRE, compilers and tools (like JavaDoc and Java Debugger) to develop and compile Java Applications.